mehermvr/rko_lio/python/README.md

 # RKO_LIO - Python Bindings

 The python interface/wrapper is a convenience tool to run the odometry offline on recorded data.
+We provide PyPI wheels for Linux, macOS, and Windows.

 ## Setup